-- the performance that would not meet the threshold level; - the target performance necessary to meet the objective; and - the performance that would exceed the objective.
+- the performance that would not meet the threshold level; - the target performance necessary to meet the objective; and

+• the performance that would exceed the objective.

 Individual Performance.
-For the NEOs who have a portion of their annual incentive tied to individual performance, the NEOs' 2022 individual measures target allocation and performance with respect thereto are set forth below:
+For the NEOs who have a portion of their annual incentive tied to individual performance, the NEOs' 2023 individual measures target allocation and performance with respect thereto are set forth below:

 NEO Individual Goals Individual Achievement Weighted Achievement

-Keith A. Goldan 25% 100% 25%
+Keith A. Goldan 25% 110% 27.5%

+Neil Gallagher, M.D., Ph.D.
+25% 100% 25%

 Catherine Madigan, M.D.
-25% 100% 25%
+25% 75% 18.75%

-Alexander Nolte 50% 75% 37%

-With respect to Mr. Goldan, key performance highlights included successfully completing our December 2022 public stock offering, increasing investor engagement, and enhancing and strengthening the Company's finance team capabilities and infrastructure, particularly in financial planning and analysis.
+With respect to Mr. Goldan, key performance highlights included successfully completing our December 2023 public stock offering and appropriately utilizing our at-the-market facility in the fourth quarter of 2023, leading our investor relations team and increasing investor engagement, and continuing to strengthen the capabilities and infrastructure of the Company's finance and information technology teams.